LostInBrittany/granite-elements/README.md

 - [granite-draw-sparkline](https://github.com/LostInBrittany/granite-draw-sparkline) - A webcomponent to hand draw a sparkline on a canvas and get its coordinates
 - [granite-ink](https://github.com/LostInBrittany/granite-ink/) - A webcomponent  to hand draw paths on a canvas and get the paths coordinates
 - [granite-led](https://github.com/LostInBrittany/granite-led/) - A webcomponent to display a LED-like ON/OFF status indicator

+## Style modules

+- [granite-bootstrap](https://github.com/LostInBrittany/granite-bootstrap/) - Wrapping of *Bootstrap CSS* as Polymer element` to be used as shared style in full ShadowDOM mode
+- [granite-font-awesome](https://github.com/LostInBrittany/granite-font-awesome/) - Wrapping of *Font Awesome CSS* as Polymer element` to be used as shared style in full ShadowDOM mode

 ## Contributing